hisaomlab/Fujita_eLife_2025/README.md

 ## Contents
 - **Code/**
-  Analysis scripts used in the study.
+  This folder contains the scripts used for the image analyses performed in the paper, including:
+  - Cell size measurements
+  - Cell axis ratio calculations
+  - Expression analysis of Nsr1 and Rip1

 - **Raw_data/**
   Data for figure generation (graphs) and raw gel images.